May 9, 2023

 How To Serve

 There are so many ways to use these tasty fried cinnamon apples.
-They are lovely in a bowl on their own with a drizzle of caramel sauce or what about on top of a big scoop of vanilla ice cream?
+They are lovely in a bowl on their own with a drizzle of caramel sauce, or what about on top of a big scoop of vanilla ice cream?

 They could also be used as the perfect filling inside one of our other recipes instead of store-bought apple pie filling.
-Our apple enchiladas are one fun way to use them or try them in our apple pie or caramel apple pie bombs.

 You could also think outside the box and serve these fried apples as a delicious side dish alongside our fried pork chops.